 The greenhouse provides laboratory materials and space to Wheaton students.
 Students taking biology, ecology, genetics, and a variety of arts courses use the greenhouse for both independent and course research work.

-Many research opportunities for students interested in botany, biology, and genetics are provided by the greenhouse.
+Many research opportunities for students interested in environmental science, biology, and genetics are provided by the greenhouse.

 Past student research includes: